 The 2025 Verdict

-For 90% of men affected by incontinence, washable protections objectively represent the best choice.
-Only very severe incontinence (more than 300ml per episode) or frequent trips over 2 weeks can justify staying with disposables.
+For 90% of men dealing with incontinence, washable absorbent underwear is objectively the better choice.
+Only very severe incontinence (more than 300ml per episode) or frequent trips lasting more than two weeks would justify staying with disposables.

 Do the Math Yourself

-But beyond the financial aspect, it's above all regaining the comfort of real underwear, peace of mind from effective and discreet protection, and satisfaction of making a responsible choice for the planet.
+But beyond the financial side, making this switch means returning to the comfort of real underwear, trusting in protection that's effective and invisible, and knowing you're making a responsible choice for the environment.

-Investing in quality absorbent underwear means choosing comfort, savings, and tranquility for the next 5 years.
-A choice thousands of men already made in 2024, and they don't regret it.
+Investing in quality absorbent underwear means choosing comfort, savings, and peace of mind for the next 5 years — a decision thousands of men made in 2024, and one none of them regret.

-"I should have switched to washable protections much earlier.
-Not only am I saving a fortune, but above all, I've regained my dignity.
-These aren't 'protections,' they're just my boxers." - Peter, 62, user for 6 months.
+"I should have switched years ago.
+Not only am I saving real money, but I've got my confidence back.
+These aren't 'protections' — they're just my boxers." — Peter, 62, user for 6 months.

 Share: